📖 How-To Guides

 Setup:

-- Settings → Media tab → Translation, OCR and Google Lens
+- Settings → Media tab → Other

 - Enable “Enable Translation”